opencv/opencv/modules/core/doc/operations_on_arrays.rst

     .. math::
         \texttt{dst} (I) =  \texttt{saturate} (| \texttt{src1} (I) -  \texttt{src2} (I)|)

- * or absolute difference between array and a scalar:
+ * absolute difference between an array and a scalar:

     .. math::
         \texttt{dst} (I) =  \texttt{saturate} (| \texttt{src1} (I) -  \texttt{sc} |)

-where  ``I`` is multi-dimensional index of array elements. in the case of multi-channel arrays each channel is processed independently.
+where  ``I`` is a multi-dimensional index of array elements.
+In case of multi-channel arrays, each channel is processed independently.

-See also: :func:`abs`
+See Also: :func:`abs`

 .. index:: add